 - Never apply flame or steam to a refrigerant cylinder.
-If you must heat a cylinder for faster charging, partially immerse it in warm water. - Never fill a cylinder more than 80% full of liquid refrigerant. - Never add anything other than R-22 to an R-22 cylinder.
-The service anything other than listed or cortified for the - equipment used must be listed or certified for the type of refrigerant used. - Store cylinders in a cool, dry place.
+If you must heat a cylinder for faster charging, partially immerse it in warm water. - Never fill a cylinder more than 80% full of liquid refrigerant. - Never add anything other than R-22 to an R-22 cylinder or R-410A to an R-410A cylinder.
+The service equipment used must be listed or certified for the type of refrigerant used. - Store cylinders in a cool, dry place.
 Never use a cylinder as a platform or a roller.